pazvives/DL-SP22-Project/README.md

    3. Run SSL Backbone pretraining

       ```
       cd /DL-SP22-Project/moco
       sbatch moco_v2.slurm
       ```

+      To reproduce our best model it is needed to run the slurm above with the parameters as already defined in file.
+      The result you the script with the parameters as defined in the slurm.

+      Notes on script arguments:

+            There is no need to modify any argument in the slurm file
       Notes:

       - Checkpoints are going to be saved every ten epochs.
 In our case, we ran it for 100 epochs and took the last epoch as the starting point for the             finetuning.
       - This script assumes your dataset root is 'scratch/$USER/DL-SP22-Project' (as first step indicates).
 If that is not the case, you should replace that path inside the slurm script.